buildpacks/spec/platform.md

 Changes introduced by mixins SHOULD be restricted to the addition of operating system software packages that are regularly patched with strictly backwards-compatible security fixes.
 However, mixins MAY consist of any changes that follow the [Compatibility Guarantees](#compatibility-guarantees).

+#### Mixin Resolution

+During the prepare phase, a list of provided mixins MUST be retrived from the provided run-image.
+The analyzer should either fail or ignore the previous image if the run-image is missing any mixins that were present on the previous image.

+During detection, a list of required mixins MUST be resolved against a list of provided mixins.

+The list of provided mixins MUST be resolved from the [`stack.toml`](#stacktoml-toml) for run-image and build-image mixins.

+The list of required mixins MUST be resolved by the following sources:
+- The [Buildpack Descriptor](#buildpacktoml-toml) of each buildpack

+If any required mixins are not also provided, then the group will fail to detect.
+If a mixin is required for a single stage only with the `build:` or `run:` prefix and it is provided for only that stage, then the group MAY pass detection.

 ### Compatibility Guarantees